 Expertise: Criminal justice reform, youth vote, Millennial and Generation Z perspectives

-Brent J. Cohen is the executive director of Generation Progress and the vice president for Youth Engagement at American Progress.
+Brent J. Cohen is the vice president for Youth Engagement and the executive director of Generation Progress at American Progress.
 Generation Progress, the youth/Millennial engagement arm of American Progress, is a national organization that works with and for young people to promote progressive solutions to key political and social challenges.

 Prior to joining American Progress, Cohen founded the Public Service Consulting Group, a social justice consulting firm dedicated to advancing racial equity and reducing incarceration.
 Previously, Cohen served as the vice president and interim CEO of JustLeadershipUSA, a national nonprofit organization dedicated to cutting the U.S. correctional population in half by empowering the people most affected by incarceration to drive policy change.
 During his tenure, the organization scaled its advocacy operations nationally, led a successful grassroots campaign to close the antiquated House of Correction in Philadelphia, and grew its staff size by more than a third.